 It’s actually a controversial area in dentistry.
 Some dentists insist that cosmetic dentistry ought to be a specialty.
 Most dentists, however, insist that it shouldn’t—any dentist properly trained in dental school, they claim, can do esthetic procedures just fine.

 Some would attribute this discrepancy in opinion to financial self-interest.
 Dentists know that this is a lucrative area of practice and simply don’t want to give it up.
 While that is undoubtedly part of the reason, it is only part.

 Cosmetic Dentistry Is a Blind Spot for Most Dentists

 Dentists, most of them, simply don’t understand esthetics.
 They chose the profession because they like to fix things.
 They have an engineering mentality, an approach that is reinforced throughout dental school.
 Beautiful, to them, is perfect margins and healthy gums.
 And they are taught that the dentist, not the patient, is the best judge of how teeth should look.

 A True Story

-Having been through dental school, I can tell you that this is exactly the kind of smile we would have been taught to make, and if the patient complained, we would have been taught not to listen because we knew better.
+Having been through dental school, I can tell you that this is exactly the kind of smile we would have been taught to make, and if the patient complained, we would have been taught not to listen because we were professionals and knew better.

 Fortunately, this patient had enough money to have the work re-done.
 She went to one of the excellent cosmetic dentists in our referral network, Dr. Thomas Oppenheim of Thomasville, Georgia.
 He cut off all of the crowns placed by the first dentist and replaced them.
 You can see his work below.
 The patient was now thrilled with her smile.
 You can see that the yellow color is gone.
 There are no more dark triangles between the teeth.
 There is sparkle in her smile.
 Subtleties in the shape make the teeth look real.
 The overall appearance is warm and inviting.